simul/simul.github.io/unrealengine/Tutorial.md

 -------------
 To enable cloud shadows, connect the render texture "CloudShadowRT" to the "Cloud Shadow" slot of the trueSKY Sequence Actor.
 Assign the material function M_LightFunction to the "Light Function Material" slot of your Directional Light.
 You will need to run or simulate to see cloud shadows moving correctly.
+To increase the range of the shadows, adjust the Directional Light's Dynamic Shadow Distance, under Cascaded Shadow Maps.

 Rain Masking
 ------------